What is Covariance?

 sealed class MyClass { }

-// No array type check when storing in the array
+// No array type check during storage

 MyClass[] myArray = new MyClass[5];